decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the DID Registrar responds to a client request with a
 [`didState.action="signPayload"` output field](#didstateactionsignpayload).

 A signing request set is a JSON object.
-Each property in that JSON object is called a _signing request ID_, and the corresponding value MUST be a JSON object which is called the _signing request_.
+Each property name in that JSON object is called a _signing request ID_, and the corresponding property value MUST be a JSON object which is called the _signing request_.

 A signing request contains the following properties:

 * `payload`: The payload to be signed in a JSON form for informational purposes.
 This property is OPTIONAL.
 * `serializedPayload`: The Base64-encoded byte array that represents the serialized payload to be signed.
 This property is REQUIRED.
 * `kid`: This property is interpreted as in [[spec:RFC7517]] to indicate a specific key that should be used for signing.
 Example value: `did:example:123#key-0`.
 This property is OPTIONAL.
 * `alg`: This property is interpreted as in [[spec:RFC7515]] to indicate the cryptographic algorithm to be used to sign the payload.
 Example values: `EdDSA`, `ES256K`, `PS256`.
-This property is REQURIED.
+This property is REQUIRED.
 * `purpose`: This property indicates the specific intent of the signature.
 Example value: `authentication`.
 This property is OPTIONAL.

 Example signing request set containing two signing requests with IDs `signingRequest1` and `signingRequest2`: